 It’s odd to see Paul’s LinkedIn profile with ZERO mention of the company the three of us worked for, WCG.
 Even the LinkedIn business page is no longer online.
-They’ve rebranded so many times, even their rebrands are gone.
-But the people, Bob and Paul, are quite visible and influential in marketing and more pointedly, Big Pharma Advertising.
+They’ve rebranded so many times, that even their rebrands are gone.
+But the people, Bob, Bob 2, and Paul, are quite visible and influential in marketing and more pointedly, Big Pharma Advertising.

 Big Pharma Loves You